Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Fill large canner half full of water.
 Add: salt, pepper, large chuck roast.

-This page is about slow cooker vegetable beef soup recipe.
 A good way to have a hearty dinner ready is to cook it slowly in the crockpot.
+This page contains a slow cooker vegetable beef soup recipe.

 Great, hearty cold weather soup!